Understanding skin cancer

 The ABCDEs of melanoma is an acronym to help you remember and recognize signs of melanoma.
 Keep these in mind when you’re doing your self-checks.8

 - Asymmetry: The spot is asymmetrical in size or shape.
 Think of a mole.
-Most are round or oval, right?
-Well, if the spot on your skin looks a lot different from that shape, it might be melanoma.
+Most are round or oval.
+If the spot on your skin looks a lot different from that shape, it might be melanoma.
 In fact, most melanomas are asymmetrical.

 - Border: Borders that are uneven, or have jagged edges.

 - Color: As in multiple colors.
 If you notice a spot with a single shade of brown, you may be in good shape.
 Seeing different shades of brown, tan, black, red, white or blue?
-See your dermatologist stat.
+See your dermatologist.

 - Evolving: Any changes in size, shape, color or elevation might be a red flag.
 Or, things like bleeding, itching or crusting.